pingcap/docs-cn/dm/manually-handling-sharding-ddl-locks.md

 The operation processes are:

-1. Use `show-ddl-locks` to confirm if the corresponding lock of the DDL exists on `DM-master`.
+1. Use `shard-ddl-lock` to confirm if the corresponding lock of the DDL exists on `DM-master`.

     Only `mysql-replica-02` is at the `synced` state.

     ```bash
-    » show-ddl-locks
+    » shard-ddl-lock
     {
         "result": true,
         "msg": "",